BillNace/18341_P3_NOC/README.md

 network-on-chip (NOC).
 Networks on chips are used for a communication system among lots of different components like processor cores, memories, or special IP blocks.
-NOCs attempt to be more efficient communication mechanisms than a bus, especially in situations where lots of messages are being sent in parallel.
+NOCs attempt to be more efficient communication mechanisms than a bus, especially in situations where lots of messages are being among the various components, rather than all to/from a bus master.

 Each component contains logic that sends and receives messages to/from other components.
 In a NOC system, the components are each connected to a node.
 The way to communicate between components is to send a packet of information first